Amazon SQS Delay Queues

-Click Create New Queue.
+Choose Create New Queue.

 In the Create New Queue dialog box, type your Queue Name.

-Click Create Queue.
+Choose Create Queue.

 The following Query API example calls the

 CreateQueue action to create a delay queue that hides each message from consumers for the first 45 seconds that the message is in the

 You can also change an existing queue into a delay queue by changing the DelaySeconds attribute from its default value of

 SetQueueAttributes to set the